 A fontanelle is a space between the bony plates of an infant's skull, often called a "soft spot", due to an incomplete ossification of the cranial bones.

 There are two fontanelles in a baby's skull.
-The anterior fontanelle, situated in the center front, is diamond-shaped and about 2.5 centimeters (1 inch) across.
-The posterior fontanelle, situated towards the rear, is triangular and only about 6 millimeters across.
+The anterior fontanelle, situated in the center front, is diamond-shaped and about 2.5 cm (1 in) across.
+The posterior fontanelle, situated towards the rear, is triangular and only about 6 mm across.

 Disorders of the fontanelles

 It is normal for the fontanelles to become tense and bulge out when a baby cries.
 Persistent tension at other times, however, may indicate an abnormality, particularly hydrocephalus (the accumulation of fluid in the skull).
 A sunken fontanelle may be a symptom of dehydration.
 If a fontanelle is abnormally large or takes a long time to close, the cause may be a brain abnormality or a disorder such as rickets, affecting the skull bones.
 Early closure of the fontanelles results in a deformity known as craniosynostosis.